EarthAdam/bonsai-data/README.md

 ## Mid-Term Goal

+- [x] Visualize a large set of git repositories as a forest (see image at bottom)
+- [x] Get a tree to show up on the Magic Leap (only works through Lumin SDK - ML Remote right now)
 - [ ] Be able to drop a compiled .exe file into any directory, and upon opening it scans the directory from that location, and creates a 3D tree

 ## Long-Term Goal